JeffreyRobertLynch/StudioSync-HITL-Human-in-the-Loop-LLM-System-for-Narrative-Intelligence/README.md

-# StudioSync HITL: Human-in-the-Loop LLM System for Narrative Intelligence
+# StudioSync HITL: LLM System for Narrative Intelligence

 StudioSync creates **conversational development documents** that help writers, showrunners, and studios manage the complexity of evolving stories across seasons, episodes, and distributed teams.
 Built on GPT-5, RAG, and cognitive design principles, it ingests real-world documents (character bios, beat sheets, episode summaries) and enables deep querying, contradiction checks, narrative reasoning, and evaluation of how changes ripple throughout the overall narrative work.